RimoVR/Planetbyte/memory-bank/progress.md

 - ✅ Client, server, common, and config packages initialized with basic `package.json` and `tsconfig.json` files
 - ✅ Basic `index.html` and `App.tsx` created for the client
 - ✅ Shared types and constants defined in the `common` package
+- ✅ Tools directory created with test scripts for multiple clients

 ### Client Implementation
 - ✅ Created game and auth directories in the client package